 Valley of Fire is an hour outside of Vegas, and Zion National Park is another 2 hours beyond that.

-Some people will opt to stay in St. George (closer to Vegas) as a base for Zion, but we decided the small town of Springdale would be much more central and better for entering the park early on Day 2.
+You could opt to stay in St. George (closer to Vegas) as a base for Zion, but I recommend the small town of Springdale, as it's much more central and better for entering the park early on Day 2.

 If you skip Valley of Fire, you could visit Zion in the afternoon/early evening tonight.
 Or, do what we did and explore Springdale a bit before getting an early night to prep for hiking Zion on Day 2!

 Total driving time: 2.5-3.5 hours (3.5 if you opt to stop at Valley of Fire)

-Fees: $10 Valley of Fire entry; $35 Zion entry by car, $20 Zion entry if you take a shuttle from Springdale (if you decide to visit today)
+Fees: $15 Valley of Fire entry (for non-NV vehicles); $35 Zion entry by car, $20 Zion entry if you take a shuttle from Springdale (if you decide to visit today)

 Where to stay: I love the La Quinta Inn & Suites at Zion Park/Springdale.
 The hotel has fantastic mountain views, comes with free breakfast (complete with fresh waffles!), and is just minutes away from a shuttle stop that will take you into Zion for free – which is great during busy times since you won't have to worry about the parking lot being full.
 (Read reviews in TripAdvisor | Book here)